urbit/urbit.org-reloaded/content/getting-started/_index.md

 description = ""
 +++

-*These documents are intended to show you how to use Urbit.
-They'll guide you through the various options and give you enough context to find your way around.
-If dont know what Urbit is, you might want to read the [Overview](https://urbit.org/overview) first.*

 The goal of Urbit is to make peer-to-peer software easy for developers to write and for users to run on their own.
 The code is [completely open source](https://github.com/urbit), [actively